arjan-tools/docs/docs.md

 **runAudit(dir, index, port, threshold)**
 - **description:** starts a simple local static server with express, runs a lighthouse audit using lighthouse 6.
 Then it returns a JSON object with lighthouse scores + audit report details and exits the local server.
 - **params: (dir, index, port, threshold)**
-    - **dir:** string: desired direcotry to serve e.g. dep_pack
+    - **dir:** string: desired directory to serve e.g. dep_pack
     index: string: path of the file you want to audit; typically index.html.
     - **port:** int: desired port number to use in the audit.
-    - **threshold:** float: number between 0 and 1. something bellow the threshold is considered a bad score. e.g. if you are a B student your threshold would be .8
+    - **threshold:** float: number between 0 and 1. something below the threshold is considered a bad score. e.g. if you are a B student your threshold would be .8
 - **returns:** Promise(resolve, reject)
     - **resolve:** string: formatted
     - **reject:** error